mikew1/ray-tracer/README.md

 In particular, I added the ability to move the light source.

+All comments in the source files above are my own.

 # Output

 This is the basic output with the world as per the book, at 4x scale to be more impressive.